bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 if the transaction fails.
 Any async actions called inside a transaction mutator have un-predictable results but will most likely fail as the subject will be locked post-mutation.

-# Trees and Forests
+# Branches and Forests

 A forest is a "Root store" with no parent or rootPath but conforms in all other ways to the Store interface.

-A tree is a client of the Forest that represent a sub-part of the forest such as a sub-record or sub-field
+A ForestBranch is a client of the Forest that represents a sub-part of the forest such as a sub-record or sub-field.
+ForestBranches maintain reactive connections to their parent Forest, automatically updating when the parent changes and propagating their own changes back to the parent.

-## Transactions and Trees and Forests
+## Transactions and Branches and Forests

-Transactions defer ALL changes ACROSS THE BOARD to the forest even sibling Trees or sub-Trees.
+Transactions defer ALL changes ACROSS THE BOARD to the forest even sibling ForestBranches or sub-branches.
 They establish consistent changes at the potential loss of a bit of performance.

-## Trees / paths are _optional_
+## Branches / paths are _optional_

-putting all your data in the root and only having a single, shallow state is _perfectly fine_ - trees and pathing are advanced features that you don't need to use Forestry 4.0. thus schema and validators can be defined using a complex pathing scheme OR can be simple root value Zod items and ValidatorFn instances.
+Putting all your data in the root and only having a single, shallow state is _perfectly fine_ - branches and pathing are advanced features that you don't need to use Forestry 4.0.
+Thus schema and validators can be defined using a complex pathing scheme OR can be simple root value Zod items and ValidatorFn instances.

+## ForestBranch Features

+ForestBranches provide several advantages over working directly with the root Forest:

+1. **Focused Interface**: Each branch exposes only the data and actions relevant to its specific domain
+2. **Type Safety**: Full TypeScript support with proper typing for both data and actions
+3. **Reactive Updates**: Automatic synchronization with parent Forest changes
+4. **Validation**: Branch-specific schema and test validation
+5. **Nested Branching**: Branches can create their own sub-branches for further organization